Think You’re Savvy Enough to Avoid Pickpockets While Traveling?

 Chances are, you look like a tourist more than you would like to, and pickpockets have learned how to recognize a potential mark.
 Therefore, it is very unlikely someone will need to stop you and ask for directions or assistance in English if you are in a foreign country.
 In all actuality, they probably know you are a tourist already and are seeking to confirm this and perhaps create some conversation to relax/distract you for a partner.

 Locals are often hospitable to travelers – sometimes overly so.
 If a stranger is quick to greet and anxious to get near you, try to keep a hand on your belongings.
 A theft often starts with a handshake that lasts too long, which allows the thief closer access to you.

-When you are traveling alone, you may feel vulnerable because you are solo, but in groups pickpockets can take advantage of the confusion to pick on your most distracted members.
-Consider asking a member of your group who is planning to sit out, and can therefore concentrate on his surroundings, to keep an extra eye out.
+When you are traveling alone, you may feel vulnerable because you are solo, but in groups, pickpockets can take advantage of the confusion to pick on your most distracted members.
+Consider asking a member of your group to act as the lookout and concentrate on your surroundings and to keep an extra eye out.
 Keep the weaker members of your group in the middle when walking somewhere and those more attentive in the back.

 When carrying a purse or bag, wear the flap against your body and keep a hand on it

-Know the Pickpockets and Scam Artists "Trick of the Trade"
+Know the Pickpockets and Scam Artists’ “Tricks of the Trade”

 The Coin Con

 Someone drops a bunch of coins on the floor of an airline terminal.
 Nice person that you are, you stoop down to help pick them up.
 Then an accomplice waltzes by, taking your laptop or luggage.
 Sexy distractions.
 A skirt is lifted, and so is the wallet of a man distracted by the sight.
 He should have kept that wallet in a hidden pouch instead of his back pocket or jacket pocket.

 “Can I Read Your Palm and Tell You Your Fortune?